Why Donor Engagement Matters | A Mini Guide

 It’s important that you plan for an event in advance, especially if it involves ticketing and event registration.
 To help you organize the schedule and plan out the event, consider looking into an event management tool that will help you spread the word about your event, encourage registration, and share information with your attendees.

 There are a multitude of ways to sharpen and supplement your existing donor engagement efforts.
-Prospect outreach, social fundraising, and hosting in-person events are just some of them!
+Prospect outreach, phone calls, social fundraising, and hosting in-person events are just some of them!

 It’s always a good idea to think about how you can better engage your donors.
 Donor engagement is more than sending out a newsletter every month; it’s getting to know your donors and determining which engagement channels would provide the most benefit for both them and your organization.
-Hopefully, after reading our guide, you have a better sense of how to engage donors, increase donor retention rates, and build relationships that will last a lifetime.
+Hopefully, after reading our guide on donor engagement strategies you have a better sense of how to engage donors, utilize resources, increase donor retention rates, and build relationships that will last a lifetime.

 About the author: